nealmccorkle/configs/portainer/README.md

 The config and data dirs must be owned by the UID 2001 and GID 2001.
 This can be changed accordingly in the `docker-compose.yml` file.
 (I should use vars!)
 See [Understanding PUID and PGID](https://docs.linuxserver.io/general/understanding-puid-and-pgid) for more info.

 # External Access and Homepage
 The *Heimdall* image provides an easy to use home page for the media stack.
 You can optionally expose *Heimdall* with password protection using the *SWAG* proxy server and port forwarding on your router.
 Remove `heimdall` and `swag` from the `docker-compose.yml` if you do not need a home page and do not plan to expose servies outside your network.
+The [SWAG Setup](https://docs.linuxserver.io/general/swag) docs provide detail and examples for various configs, including *Heimdall*.

 # Container Docs
 Links below provide applicaiton docs and docker container setup docs.
 Images are provided by the most excelent [linuxserver.io](https://www.linuxserver.io) project.
 See the [fleet](https://fleet.linuxserver.io).